Invest In Papua New Guinea

 Clients will need to register their charges online by going to the “Do it online” tab and clicking the “PPSR” option under the Personal Property Security option.

-More than 5, 000 companies are on the list to be de-registered if they do not comply by end of this month.
+This is the first batch to undergo a staged compliance exercise planned for the next 6 months.
+More than 5, 000 companies are on the list to be de-registered if they do not comply by end of November 2019.
 These 5000 companies comprise those that have not filed an annual return up to the year 2000.

 An annual return is a yearly update of public information about a company on the companies register.
 These information include companies’ addresses and details of directors and shareholders.